Residence Hall Policies

 Theft or possession of stolen goods, including illegal possession of any property, is prohibited, as is inappropriate use of University equipment and facilities.
 The inappropriate possession or acquisition of property of another resident student is also prohibited.
 Stolen property includes but is not limited to street signs, construction equipment, lounge furniture, traffic cones, etc.

 Trash removal and recycling services from common areas are provided in each residence hall; residence hall staff members can tell you where they are located.
 If the materials are recyclable, and not contaminated, they must be brought to the recycling area(s) located in the building.
+Bottles and cans may not be taken from the recycling bins.
 Please help maintain a healthy and pleasant living environment by disposing of all items appropriately.
 Disposing trash in inappropriate areas may result in a removal charge, assessed to the responsible party.
 Please don't put any trash from your room in the trash bins in the bathrooms.

 The University of Southern Maine provides students, faculty and staff with access to its networks and off-campus resources via the internet.
 This access is a privilege and comes with some responsibilities and, if inappropriate behavior is discovered, consequences.
 A major concern is with the downloading or sharing of copyrighted materials, which is prohibited, unless it is done under the terms specified by the holder of the copyright.
 For further information on copyright and to view the USM Acceptable Use of Information Resources Policy, please see http://www.usm.maine.edu/doit/acceptable-use-information.

-The following behaviors as cited in the Student Conduct Code are considered a violation and will be responded to by Computing Services and the Office of Community Standards.
+The following behaviors as cited in the Student Conduct Code are considered a violation and will be responded to by Computing Services and the Dean of Students.

 Misuse of the University computer network or computers including, but not limited to, theft of computer files, or data, e-mail, or other electronically stored information, probing or hacking into other computers or computer systems, spamming, sending out computer viruses, or uploading or downloading copyrighted material for personal use or distribution without authorization.